ibmdb/node-ibm_db/APIDocumentation.md

 Fetch a row of data from ODBCResult object synchronously.

 * **option** - _OPTIONAL_ - Object type.
     * fetchMode - Format of returned row data.
-By default row data get returned in object form. option = {fetchMode:3} will return row in array form.
+By default row data get returned in object form. option = {fetchMode:3} or option = {fetchMode: ibmdb.FETCH_ARRAY} will return row in array form.
+Default value of fetchMode is ibmdb.FETCH_OBJECT.
+    * When option = {fetchMode : 0} or {fetchMode: ibmdb.FETCH_NODATA} is used, fetch() API do not return any result and application need to call result.getData() or result.getDataSync() API to retrieve data for a column.

 ```javascript
 var ibmdb = require("ibm_db")